 It is not uncommon to see your betta hanging around near the filter.
 I have seen many bettas obsessed with the filter.
 Either they try to swim against the current or just hang around near the outlet of the filter.
 Why bettas are obsessed with filter?

-Bettas like to hang around near the outlet of the filter because that spot has a good flow rate.
-A good flow rate means that spot has more oxygen than the rest of the tank.
-This makes breathing easier for the betta.
+Bettas prefer the area near the filter outlet because it has a good flow rate.
+This area has more oxygen due to the good flow rate, compared to other parts of the tank.
+The higher oxygen level in this area makes breathing easier for the betta.